oddballteam/rails_challenge/README.md

 This is an open-book test, so Google away, but please don't copy your work from pre-existing solutions you may find or ask others to help you complete the exercises.
 Solutions should be able to be run on a UNIX command line (Linux/Mac).

+## Getting Started

+Feel free to fork this repo, and push commits to your fork.

 ## Getting help

 If you get stuck, have a question, or want to clarify any aspect of the homework, you can contact members of our development team by emailing the person who sent you the link to the challenge.